miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 objects[0] = intList; // (4)
 String s = stringLists[0].get(0); // (5)
 ```
 Let’s pretend that line 1, which creates a generic array, is legal.
-Line 2 creates and initializes a List<Integer> containing a single element.
-Line 3 stores the List<String> array into an Object array variable, which is legal because arrays are covariant.
-Line 4 stores the List<Integer> into the sole element of the Object array, which succeeds because generics are implemented by erasure: the runtime type of a List<Integer> instance is simply List, and the runtime type of a List<String>[] instance is List[], so this assignment doesn’t generate an ArrayStoreException.
+Line 2 creates and initializes a `List<Integer>` containing a single element.
+Line 3 stores the `List<String>` array into an Object array variable, which is legal because arrays are covariant.
+Line 4 stores the `List<Integer>` into the sole element of the Object array, which succeeds because generics are implemented by erasure: the runtime type of a `List<Integer>` instance is simply List, and the runtime type of a `List<String>[]` instance is `List[]`, so this assignment doesn’t generate an `ArrayStoreException`.
 Now we’re in trouble.
-We’ve stored a List<Integer> instance into an array that is declared to hold only List<String> instances.
+We’ve stored a `List<Integer>` instance into an array that is declared to hold only `List<String>` instances.
 In line 5, we retrieve the sole element from the sole list in this array.
-The compiler automatically casts the retrieved element to String, but it’s an Integer, so we get a ClassCastException at runtime.
+The compiler automatically casts the retrieved element to String, but it’s an Integer, so we get a `ClassCastException` at runtime.
 In order to prevent this from happening, line 1 (which creates a generic array) must generate a compile-time error.

 ## Item 29: Favor generic types
 ## Item 30: Favor generic methods